Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

 -  On the client host, check that the SEE world is running on each module using stattree.
    - `stattree PerModule 1 ModuleEnvStats`

--  On the client host, check that the client can access the SEE world on each module, updating the module number in the command for each host.
+-  On the client host, use the `xprvseetool` binary from Chain to check that the client can access the SEE world on each module (update the module number in the command for each host).
    - `xprvseetool -m 1 seeversion`

--  On the client host, use the `xprvseetool` binary from Chain to create a private key in the HSM.
+-  On the client host, use the `xprvseetool` binary from Chain to create an `xprv` (for transactions) and a `prv` (for blocks) in the HSM.
    - `xprvseetool -i xprv0 genx xprvseemoduledevusk`
    - `xprvseetool -i prv0 gen xprvseemoduledevusk`